-Derek Kanehira, VP of Human Resources for Hawaii National Bank, a Fond customer, spoke with us to tell us about Hawaii National Bank (HNB), a privately held community bank, with branch offices in Hilo, Hawai’i, Oahu, and Maui, and provides a wide range of services to small business customers and individual account holders.
+Derek Kanehira, VP of Human Resources for Hawaii National Bank, a Fond customer, spoke with us about the employee wellness program at Hawaii National Bank (HNB), a privately held community bank, with branch offices in Hilo, Hawai’i, Oahu, and Maui, and provides a wide range of services to small business customers and individual account holders.

-Over the past decade, HNB has offered an array of wellness activities to their employees.
-This varies from providing biometric screenings to onsite health risk assessments.
+Over the past decade, HNB has offered an array of employee wellness programs.
+They have ranged from providing biometric screenings to onsite health risk assessments.
 In the last three years, though, they have formalized the program giving it a name, assigning it a 12-person committee, and conducting regular employee interest surveys.
 This new program includes wellness events and activities held throughout the year.
 They also now hold an optional 4-week online wellness challenge for employees to participate in.

-But how did HNB approach the development of this successful program and get 2x benchmark engagement from their employees?
+But how did HNB approach the development of this successful employee wellness program and get 2x benchmark engagement from their team?
 They focused on three key areas:

 1. Goal Setting

 First and foremost, HNB’s wellness committee wanted to measure the success of their formalized program.
-To start, they looked to outside resources to determine the benchmark of a successful wellness program in terms of participation, finding the common cited target referenced was 40% total engagement.
+To start, they looked to outside resources to determine the benchmark of successful employee wellness programs in terms of participation, finding the common cited target referenced was 40% total engagement.

 In order to determine both realistic and stretch goals for their program, the committee looked to past engagement with other activities and events they had run.
 For several years running they were able to get 100% of their employees to complete their biometric screenings and onsite health risk assessments so they knew they could probably expect a higher than average participation.
 They also took into consideration that their culture is such that it truly embraces wellness and is talked about on a regular basis and shared within departments.